hansbala/myncer/README.md

 ### Web app

 Simple React app written in Typescript.
 Uses the following technologies:
-- TailwindCSS
+- `TailwindCSS`
-- shadcn/ui component libraries.
+- `shadcn/ui` component library

-### Server
+### Server API

-Written fully in Golang.
+A minimal-ish web server written in Golang.

 ### Database

 In production this uses a Cloud SQL postgres database.

-In local dev environment, it spins up a dev postgres instance.
+## Motivation

+I'm a huge audiophile and use Tidal for streaming to my Hi-Fi setup and Spotify to discover music.
+I'm a create-a-playlist for everything kinda guy and always struggle to keep them in sync.
+I've gotten tired of using proprietary technologies like Soundiiz.com, tunemymusic.com, and such mostly cause I'm a cheapskate and blew all my dough on Hi-Fi speakers 😥.
+This aims to be an open-source alternative to these tools.